Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 ## Why this paper matters

-This paper matters because it narrows the research lane to something more recognizable.
+This paper matters because it narrows the research series to something more recognizable.

 It says that the hard-science question is not: